abasired/Traffic_sign_classifier/writeup_template.md

 	2. Use dropout technique to reduce variance
 	3. Increase number of epochs.

- 4. Problem approach details:

 My final model results were:
 * training set accuracy of 0.991
 * validation set accuracy of 0.944
 * test set accuracy of 0.915

-If an iterative approach was chosen:
+Detailed approach:
 * Initially used a LeNet CNN on training data.
 With 10 Epochs, and learning rate = 0.001.
 Converted raw data into gray scale image and normalized training data.
    * Training error = 0.992
    * Validation error = 0.902
-* I observed the images in the training set and found few of the images hard to recognize.
-Hence was satisfied by the Training error.
+* Looking at the training set, training error seemed satisfactory compared to human recognition.
 * Focused on the problem of overfitting.
    * Firstly, used Dropout with 0.5 probability for each node .(By keeping rest of the parameters same)
    * Training Accuracy = 0.980